huntabyte/shadcn-svelte/.changeset/four-teachers-battle.md

 "shadcn-svelte": patch
 ---

-chore: Provide a descriptive error when import aliases are not defined
+chore: Provide a descriptive error when import aliases do not reference a valid `[tsconfig|jsconfig].json` path alias